gunzo-code/rtm-home-assistant/README.md

 # RTM home assistant

-This module show the time for the next RTM bus inside home assistant.
+This module displays the time for the next RTM bus inside home assistant.

 ## Install